Redirection Mode

 To make sure our traffic is being redirected properly, we can check for the redirected packets using tcpdump.

 Because packets are being redirected, troubleshooting any connectivity issues may be difficult.
-Before attaching an Air SIM device to the VPG, first ensure that it is able to connect to network resources (such as accessing the Internet) in order to rule out device-side errors.
+Before attaching an IoT SIM device to the VPG, first ensure that it is able to connect to network resources (such as accessing the Internet) in order to rule out device-side errors.
 Then attach it to the VPG in order to test that its packets are being redirected as expected.

 If testing Internet traffic, ensure that your Gate Peer is able to route traffic to an Internet gateway.